old-user-1808559/capstone1808559/Labs/challenge_guide.md

 ## Introduction

 Multi-Agent Systems (MAS) consist of multiple autonomous agents, each with distinct goals, behaviors, and areas of responsibility.
-These agents can interact with each other, either cooperating or competing, depending on the objectives they are designed to achieve.
-In MAS, each agent operates independently, making decisions based on its local knowledge and the environment, but they can communicate and share information to solve complex problems collectively.

-MAS is often used in scenarios where tasks are distributed across different entities, and the overall system benefits from decentralization.
-Examples include simulations of real-world systems like traffic management, robotic teams, distributed AI applications, or networked systems where agents need to coordinate actions without a central controller.
-MAS allows for flexibility, scalability, and adaptability in solving dynamic and complex problems where a single agent or centralized system might be less efficient or incapable of handling the complexity on its own.
+These agents operate independently, making decisions based on their local knowledge and environment.
+However, they can also communicate and share information with one another, either cooperating or competing depending on their objectives.
+MAS is typically used in scenarios where tasks are distributed across multiple entities and the system benefits from decentralization.
+Common applications include traffic management, robotic teams, distributed AI, and networked systems where coordination is required without relying on a central controller.

-## Description

-In this challenge, you will create a multi-agent system that takes the user's request and feeds it to a collection of agents.
-Each agent will have its own persona and responsibility.
-The final response will be a collection of answers from all agents that together will satisfy the user's request based on each persona's area of expertise.
+In this challenge, you will create a Multi-Agent System that accepts a user’s request and processes it through a collection of agents, each designed with a specific persona and area of expertise.
+The agents will individually analyze the request and contribute their responses based on their defined responsibilities.
+The final output will be a consolidated collection of answers from all agents, collaboratively addressing the user’s query in a way that reflects the unique perspective of each persona.

----

 ## Challenge Objectives: